fadyehabamer/Github-username-Search/README.md

 - direct link to visit this repo

 #### Technolgies used
+- HTML
-- html
+- CSS
-- css
+- Javascript
-- javascript
+- Sweet Alert
-- github API
+- Github API

 #### issues
 - not responsive